Prolonged Exposure Therapy for Adolescents (PE-A)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used the sample from Rossouw et al. (2018).
+The study used the same sample as Rossouw et al. (2018).
 The purpose of the study was to evaluate the maintenance of treatment gains achieved in a comparative study of effectiveness of Prolonged Exposure Therapy for Adolescents (PE-A) and supportive counselling (SC).
 Participants were randomly assigned to either PE-A or SC.
 Measures utilized include the Child PTSD Symptom Scale–Self Report (CPSS-SR), the Child PTSD Symptom Scale – Interview (CPSS-I), the Mini International Neuropsychiatric Interview for Children and Adolescents (MINI-KID), the Children’s Global Assessment Scale (CGAS), the Beck Depression Inventory (BDI), and the Expectancy of Therapeutic Outcome for Adolescents (ETO-A).
 Results indicate that participants in both the PE-A and SC treatment groups attained a significant reduction in post-traumatic stress disorder (PTSD) symptoms and maintained this reduction in PTSD symptoms at 12- and 24-month assessment.
 Participants receiving PE-A experienced greater improvement on the PTSD symptom severity scale than those receiving SC at 12-months follow-up and at 24-months follow-up.
-Limitations include except for the BDI, other assessment tools used have not been specifically validated in a South African context, male adolescents were under-represented in this sample and the data about other treatments that participants may have received between-treatment termination and the 12- and 24-month assessments were not recorded.
+Limitations include that except for the BDI, other assessment tools used have not been specifically validated in a South African context; male adolescents were under-represented in this sample; and the data about other treatments that participants may have received between-treatment termination, and the 12- and 24-month assessments were not recorded.

 Length of controlled postintervention follow-up: 1 and 2 years.